wazo-platform/wazo-doc/source/api_sdk/rest_api/dird/api.rst

 16.14
 -----

+* A new resource has been added to fetch the current configuration of xivo-dird

+    * GET ``/0.1/config``

 * The `exclude` query parameter has been added to the following routes to exclude directory sources from searches.